sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 ![fragment-resolution-output](imgs/fragment-resolution-output.jpg)
 #### Kotlin attributes

-To enable "Fragment resolution," we'll have to introduce a notion of **Kotlin Attributes** (inspired by Gradle Attributes)
+To enable "Fragment resolution", we'll have to introduce a notion of **Kotlin Attributes** (inspired by Gradle Attributes)

 You can think of Kotlin Attributes as "key-value" pairs of strings attached to each fragment.